ivanceras/sauron/README.md

 ![sauron](https://raw.githubusercontent.com/ivanceras/sauron/master/assets/sauron.png)

-**Sauron** is a versatile web framework and library for building client-side and/or server-side web applications with strong focus on simplicity and minimalism.
+**Sauron** is a versatile web framework and library for building client-side and/or server-side web applications with strong focus on egonomics, simplicity and minimalism.
 This allows you to write least amount of code possible, and focus more on the business logic rather than the inner details of the framework.
 It is suited for developing web application which uses progressive rendering.